accelazh/accelazh.github.io/_posts/2020-11-16-Recent-Paper-Article-Readings.md

                https://www.slideshare.net/PouyanRezazadeh/write-behind-logging
                 1. good paper.
 WBL persist changes to DB instead of logging, to reduce the double-write overhead.
                    WBL requires MVCC and group commit to work. flushing to DB generates more sequential writes, WBL exploits NVM better random writes
-                   Actually the same WBL algorithm can be used on tranditional DB even without NVM (but slower). replication has a problem because there is no WAL logging available now.
+                   Actually the same WBL algorithm can be used on transitional DB even without NVM (but slower). replication has a problem because there is no WAL logging available now.
                 2. highlights
                     1. useful illustration for WAL (Write-ahead logging) as the compare base